happner/happner/docs/autoload.md

 [&#9650;](#)

-Mesh components can directly specify the a config name (suite) to load.
+Mesh components can directly specify a config name (suite) to load.

 eg.
 ```javascript